Business plans and financial forecasts will provide clarity to the panel on the intention of your business.

 Yes, businesses already accessing other government funding or grants can apply for the Pacific Aotearoa Regional Enterprise Fund.

-This classifies as a business that is operating commercially for profit (with a turnover of more than $70,000) and that all profits are directed or redirected towards the commercial operations of the businesses.
+This classifies as a business that is operating commercially for profit (with a turnover of more than $70,000 per annum) and that all profits are directed or redirected towards the commercial operations of the businesses.

 Capital expenditure (the fund) is available for eligible Pacific businesses to scale, transition and diversify to participate in sectors/markets that will be contribute to the rebuild of the economy, leading to the creation of jobs for Pacific peoples.
 This will need to be demonstrated in your application.